rust-lang/rfcs/text/0000-feature-metadata.md

 Features like `aho-corasick`, `memchr`, or `use_std` would likely be `public = false` since they aren't listed on the crate landing page.

-## Implementation notes
+## Implementation note: sort order

-One item of note is sort order.
 In general, any tool that renders features (`rustdoc`, `cargo add`) should attempt to present them in the following way:

 -   Display default features first
 -   Display non-default but stable features next (can be in a separate section)